ifsantos/node-api-service-lab/README.md

 # node-api-service-lab
-Exploring Typescript on a Service API
+Exploring Typescript and TypeORM on a Service API

 Dependencies
  - Typescript
  - Express
+ - TypeORM
+ - UUID
+ - Jest